Mushroom Bourguignon

 Where boeuf bourguignon comes from

-The dish was born in Burgundy, in eastern France, where almost everything in the kitchen seems to begin with two things: outstanding red wine and Charolais cattle.
-For a long time, early versions were just sensible farmhouse food.
-Tough, inexpensive cuts of beef needed time and patience to become tender, and the local wine was the obvious choice for a slow braise.
-Aromatics like thyme, bay, garlic, and pearl onions stretched the pot and deepened the flavour.
+I have to explain where the orginal Boeuf bourguignon comes from as this vegetarian boeuf bourguignon is a derivative from it.
+The original was born in Burgundy, obviously, in eastern France, where almost everything in the kitchen starts with two things: good red wine and Charolais cattle.
+The original version was just sensible farmhouse food, tough inexpensive cuts of beef that needed time and patience to become tender, braised slowly in local wine with aromatics.

 From beef to mushrooms

-The move from beef to mushrooms works exceptionally well.
-Mushrooms are naturally built for this kind of slow cooking.
-They soak up the wine and aromatics as they simmer, gaining a depth of flavour that quick frying never quite delivers, and they give off their own juices, which enrich the sauce in much the same way as meat.
+The move from beef to mushrooms works really well here, and that’s because mushrooms are naturally built for this kind of slow cooking.
+They soak up the wine and aromatics as they simmer, gaining a depth of flavour that quick frying never delivers, and they release their own juices into the pot, which enrich the sauce in much the same way as meat does.

-The best versions of a vegetarian boeuf bourguignon use a mix of mushrooms, not just one.
+The best mushroom bourguignon uses a mix of mushrooms rather than just one type.
 Plain white button mushrooms make a good base.
-Chestnut mushrooms add more flavour and keep their texture during a long braise and dried porcini, soaked and then added, bring a deep savouriness that nudges the sauce closer to the richness of the original.
-The soaking liquid, strained to catch any grit, is far too good to waste and goes straight into the pot.
+Chestnut mushrooms add more flavour and keep their texture during a long braise.
+If you can get hold of dried porcini, soaking them and adding them in with their strained soaking liquid brings a deep savouriness that pushes the sauce even closer to the richness of the original.

 The wine

-With no beef to hide behind, the wine becomes even more important in this vegetarian bourguignon .
-If you can, use a Burgundy, or another Pinot Noir you’d happily drink.
-Skip anything harsh or dubious; the wine reduces and concentrates in the oven, and whatever is slightly off in the glass will be very noticeable on the plate.
-The usual rule applies: if you wouldn’t pour yourself a glass, don’t pour it into the pan.
+With no beef in the pot, the wine becomes even more important in this vegetarian bourguignon, so it’s worth using something you’d actually drink.
+A Burgundy like a Beaujolais Villages, or a good Pinot Noir, is the natural choice.
+The wine reduces and concentrates during cooking, so anything slightly off in the glass will be very noticeable on the plate.
+The usual rule applies: if you wouldn’t pour yourself a glass of it, don’t pour it into the pan!

-As the mushroom bourguignon cooks, the alcohol cooks off and what remains is the fruit, gentle tannins, and structure that give the sauce its backbone.
-That slow reduction is where most of the flavour is built.
+As the mushroom bourguignon cooks, the alcohol cooks off and what remains is the fruit, the gentle tannins, and the structure that give the sauce its backbone.
+That slow reduction is where most of the flavour is built, so don’t rush it.

 The aromatics